exonum/exonum-doc/src/get-started/test-service.md

 ---
 # Service Testing Tutorial

-!!! note
-    TestKit is also available in Java language.
-    Please refer to the [documentation][java-testkit] for details.

 As blockchain technology is focused on security, a natural desire after [creating an Exonum service](create-service.md) is to test it.
 This tutorial shows how to accomplish this task with the help of [the testkit library](../advanced/service-testing.md).

+This document describes testing of Rust services, for Java instructions please refer to the [documentation][java-testkit].

 ## Preparing for Integration Testing